GSAPP-CDP/Smorgasbord/src/content/modules/15-intro-qgis/151-mapping-where.md

 ![graduated trees map](images/151/26-tree-size.png)

 ## Assignment
 Design a map, or a series of maps showing your four ***Views of NYC Trees***.
-This is an opportunity to experiment with the nuance Complete the [next short module]() on the print layout functions of QGIS cartographic design before embarking on this.
+This is an opportunity to experiment with the nuances between these different ways of representing (and indeed understanding) trees in New York City.
+Complete the [next short module]() on the print layout functions of QGIS cartographic design before embarking on this.

 Consider:
 How can your design convey similarities and differences across each of the four ways of understanding trees of New York City?